cyzanfar/cyzanfar.github.io/_posts/2014-3-3-Hello-World.md

 		}
 	end
 ```
-Here we iterated through each table row making the title of the movie a key and then another nested array containing the different key value pair like rating, a link to the image of the movie and the year it came out.
+We've iterated through each table row making the title of the movie a key and the value a nested hash containing the different key/value pair like rating, a link to the image of the movie and the year it came out.

 Here is how the first row looks like: